'Google Just Made Gmail the Most Secure Email Provider on the Planet' - Slashdot

 SHA256 is not an identification protocol.

-I want even less security (Score:1)
+I want even less security (Score:2, Insightful)

 somehow I wish the reverse, I hate it google block me access to their web site everytime I change my location, I would like to somehow turn off whatever they had till now.
 As a user want to have the choice to access my email account as it fits to me, from whenever I want to, is missing with Google.